Shopping: Pharmacy, copies, services for college students

 North Side Villanova

-The Lower Merion Township, Montgomery County side (north side) boasts some of the most impressive properties on the Main Line.
+The Lower Merion Township, Montgomery County side (north side) boasts some of the most impressive homes on the Main Line.
 Properties tend to be a little larger than in some towns farther east.
 Trees are mature and roads may be windy—it feels less suburban and more “tucked away” than most of the other Main Line communities.
 Many large, old estates can be found on Mount Pleasant, Spring Mill and surrounding streets.
 Partly due to larger lots, Villanova is less “neighborhoody” than some other Main Line places and few streets have sidewalks.
 While there are some ranch-style homes with siding, stone is the primary building material and privacy is usually appreciated by buyers of homes in this area.
 One residential option (that will encourage more visits with neighbors) is Wrenfield, a community of large, luxury French carriage homes, many with elevators and/or pools.
 As in the rest of Villanova, landscaping is taken very seriously here.
 Around the corner is Appleford, a beautiful 24-acre property with an early stone farmhouse which is now Township property.
 It can be rented for private occasions; otherwise, people are welcome to stroll the lovely gardens.
 While access to the highways is considered a benefit by most, certain streets are prone to highway noise.
 Villanova University is the divider between the north and south portions of the town.
 The campus is fairly compact but many affiliated buildings spread out along Lancaster Avenue.
 The traffic right around the university can be a headache, especially when a sporting event is happening.
 However, the snarls are almost exclusively contained within Lancaster Avenue and, as you’ll find if you move to the Main Line, there is “always another way to get there.”

 South Side Villanova